Reutte: History

-Reutte is located on the Via Claudia Augusta, a Roman road leading from Italy to Germany.
+Reutte is located on the Via Claudia Augusta, a Roman road leading from Germany to Italy.
 The Tyrolean Salt Road from Hall in Tirol to Lake Constance crossed the entire district of Außerfern.

 Reutte (then Reuti) was declared a market town by Sigmund on June 5 1489.
 This was confirmed later by Maximilian I who also added some further rights.
 The people of Reutte commemorate this with an annual festival on the first Saturday in August.

 From 1692 the painter Paul Zeiller had a workshop in Reutte that later became an art school.
 His son, Johann Jakob Zeiller and adopted son, Franz Anton Zeiller, both received their first lessons there.

-Shortly after the proclamation of the Republic in Austria, on November 24, 1924, the lawyer Dr. Hermann Stern held a public meeting in Reutte.
-The aim was to set up a district committee that would independently rule over the Reutte District.
+On November 24, 1924, the lawyer Dr. Hermann Stern held a public meeting in Reutte with the aim of creating a district committee that would independently rule over the Reutte District.
 At the same time, Hermann Stern criticized the current District Governor Dr. Karl Peer and pointed out his mistakes, especially when it came to feeding people.
 In addition, the demands for a connection to Bavaria were loud and thus also the turning away from Tyrol, which was not well-disposed due to injustices in food rationing and a lack of transport links.
 Stern's comments during the gathering created discrepancies between Reutte and the surrounding communities.
 The reason for this was the different views of the current political picture of the upper circles in Reutte and the clergy in the communities belonging to the district.
 So instead of a district nutrition committee, Stern called for a district committee that would be elected and take charge of the entire administration of the district.